-Before building a lead recovery strategy, define what type of leads you lose.
+Before building a lead recovery campaign, define the types of leads you’re losing.
 Were they hot, warm, or cold?
-A customer journey map outlines each stage a lead goes through the sales funnel.
+A customer journey map like the one below helps outline each stage that a lead goes through in the sales funnel.

 Cold leads are people or businesses who haven’t indicated their interest in your brand.
-Still, they might do it after a significant amount of effort from your side.
+Still, they might do so after a significant amount of effort from your side.

 Hot leads are nurtured enough and ready to buy a particular product or service soon.
-They are frequently called qualified.
+They are frequently called qualified leads.
 And our mission is to warm all leads up.

 1. Target your lost leads

-- demographic (age, family size, gender, education, occupation, income, and nationality);
+➡️ Demographics (age, family size, gender, education, occupation, income, and nationality).

-- website behavior (pages the visitor click on/didn’t click on, survey results);
+➡️ Website behavior (pages the visitor clicked on/didn’t click on, survey results).

-So, you can evaluate lost leads based on what are the characteristics of your ideal buyer persona.
-It’s reasonable to connect with users whose profiles are marked with the highest priority.
-After you’ve done lead scoring, run a complex targeting campaign.
-It includes email marketing and ads.
+You can evaluate lost leads based on the characteristics of your ideal buyer persona.
+It’s reasonable to connect with users whose profiles are marked as the highest priority.
+After you’ve done lead scoring, run a complex targeting campaign which includes email marketing and ads.

-Marketing automation software allows you to deliver ads based on your leads’ behavior.
+Lastly, we recommend creating personalized ads for each segment.
+Luckily, marketing automation software allows you to deliver ads based on your leads’ behavior.
 The 2021 Segment study revealed that 77% of consumers expect personalized promotions from companies.
-People are used to retargeting because it saves their time and helps to remember what they need.
+People are used to retargeting because it saves them time and helps remind them what they need.

 Below are five creative ideas on how to reinvigorate leads via ads:

-- Create personalized landing pages that would help them to solve their problems.
+- Create personalized landing pages that would help them solve their problems.

-- Show your product in a different light, highlighting features and benefits you haven’t covered yet.
+- Show your product in a different light by highlighting features and benefits you haven’t covered yet.

 - Make sure you have a specific personalized landing page for each Google PPC campaign and social media advertisement.

 - If a lead visited your blog, find out what article he was attracted to.
-Find a similar post and promote it using LinkedIn’s retargeting.
+Find a similar post and promote it with LinkedIn’s retargeting.

-- Organize online events that would cover leads’ unique pain points.
-That can be webinars or masterclasses.
-It’s best if they are free to enter and not commercial.
+- Organize online events that would cover leads’ unique pain points, such as webinars or masterclasses.
+It’s best if participation is free and the events don’t seem overly commercial.

-To boost CTR, create a lead magnet—a free ebook, webinar, case study.
+To get more people to click on your content, create a lead magnet—a free e-book, webinar, or case study.
 The content should be relevant, engaging, and fresh because you’re competing with terabytes of existing information on the Internet.
 And people always want the best.

-Mathew Sweezey, author of Marketing Automation for Dummies, divided content that leads want to engage with into two categories:
+Mathew Sweezey, author of Marketing Automation for Dummies, divides content that leads want to engage with into two categories:

 3. Deliver your content effectively

-Any authentic and valuable content won’t work if you deliver it in the wrong way.
-Build your re-engagement campaign by setting up the right time and reason to connect.
-Personalize messages and send them through relevant channels.
+Even authentic and valuable content won’t work if you deliver it in the wrong way.
+Build your re-engagement campaign by setting up relevant messages at the right time.

 The average first response time of B2B businesses to their leads is 42 hours.
-Email automation tools can reduce this time to seconds.
-And a person won’t lose you among the other companies.
+The bottom line here is that you need to

 Create a timing schedule for other types of email and phone calls.
-Define what timelines work for your audience best.
-If you call your prospect in the morning hours and never get answered, it might not be the right time.
+Define what timelines work best for your audience.
+If you call your prospect in the morning hours and your calls never get answered, it might not be the right time.

 Emailing someone every day is also not a good idea.
-If your lead is cold, send them no more than five emails at the beginning.
-You can add more later so it won’t look like spam.
+If your lead is cold, send them no more than five emails at the start of your outreach to them.
+You can add more later to avoid looking as if you’re spamming them.

-Get the conversation started by writing a captivating subject line.
-A product update or a limited-time offer would fit perfectly.
-Also, you can describe the features of your new product.
+Get the conversation started by writing a captivating subject line—a product update or a limited-time offer would fit perfectly.
+You could also describe the features of your new product.

 The message should be clear, personalized, and fun.
 Add a CTA and pay attention to your website optimization.
-Place targeted pop-ups and banners to get more attention.
+Place targeted pop-ups and banners to attract more attention.

-If your sales leads are getting lost without a close personal connection with your brand, it’s time to fix it.
-Start with adding personalized content to your emails, social outreach, and website.
+If your sales leads are getting lost due to the lack of a close personal connection with your brand, it’s time to fix it.
+Start by adding personalized content to your emails, social outreach, and website.
 Underline your client’s name, company name, job title, email, etc.

-If you have to personalize hundreds of messages, it’s better to use automation tools.
+If you need to personalize hundreds of messages, it’s better to use automation tools.
 Manually personalizing each email is a daunting challenge (and you have so much to do!)
-With Hyperise, you can personalize your website’s text, images, videos, and CTAs for your visitors without writing a single line of code.
+With Hyperise, you can personalize your website’s text, images, videos, and CTAs for your visitors— without having to write a single line of code.

-Below are some great examples of personalization in their outreach.
+Below are some great examples of personalization in outreach.
 You can find more on the website.

-While email lists are crucial in direct communication with your customers, you can explore more marketing channels.
-Social media platforms are unlimited resources for new leads.
+While email lists are crucial in your direct communication with targeted customers, you can explore more marketing channels.
+Social media platforms provide unlimited resources for finding new leads.
 Reach out to users with posts on the platforms you know they’re most likely to use.

 4. Measure, learn, and improve

-The last step is to analyze your lead generation.
-This process helps businesses to prevent losing leads.
+The last step is to analyze your lead generation process..
 If you use an irrelevant magnet or channels that rarely reach your target audience, it’s better to solve this problem at the root.
-Instead of rebuilding relationships with people who are unlikely to buy something from you, rethink marketing campaigns and make new magnets that will attract the right audience.
+Instead of rebuilding relationships with people who are unlikely to buy something from you, rethink your marketing campaigns and create new magnets that will attract the right audience.

 Open rate and click-through rate (CTR)

 Open and click rates accentuate how your lead recovery campaigns resonate with your audience.
-The email open rate for all industries Mailchimp analyzed is 21.33%.
+The email open rate for all industries that Mailchimp analyzed, is 21%.
 A low open rate indicates one of these things:

-- Your lead’s database is outdated, and you send messages to “ghosts.”
+❗ Your lead database is outdated, and you send messages to “ghosts.”

-- You may be running too few campaigns.
-And vice versa, you are overdone with emails, and users mark them as spam.
+❗ You may be running too few campaigns.
+And vice versa, you are overdoing it with emails, and users mark them as spam.

-The average click rate for all industries Mailchimp studied is 2.62%.
-If your numbers are lower, change the keywords policy.
+The average click rate for all industries that Mailchimp studied, is 2.62%.
+If your numbers are lower, change your keywords policy.